PierreSenellart/provsql/doc/source/dev/debugging.rst

    SET provsql.verbose_level = 50;

-The GUC is an integer 0--100.
-Only three thresholds actually gate
+The GUC is an integer 0--100, tiered roughly as follows (each level includes everything below it):
-output:

 .. list-table::
    :header-rows: 1